 Your hearing aid has been set to a specific volume level by your hearing professional.
 If sounds are generally too loud or too soft, please contact your hearing professional for advice and adjustment.
-If your hearing aid has been set up with a user adjustable volume control, temporary volume adjustments can be made.

-Your hearing aid will always power on to the same volume setting (Volume Home) determined by your hearing professional.
+Your hearing aid will always power-on to the same volume setting (Volume Home) determined by your hearing professional.